-Early technology-enabled falls prevention was based on the use of sensors but more recently, the addition of Artificial Intelligence (AI) enables an individualised record of normal and abnormal movement, analysis of which can generate predictive information.
+Earlier technology-enabled falls prevention was based on the use of sensors but more recently, the addition of Artificial Intelligence (AI) enables an individualised record of normal and abnormal movement, analysis of which can generate predictive information.
+Prior to these developments in falls prevention, technology was focused on devices (mainly wearables) that provide an immediate alert that someone had fallen, triggering a response from a nominated responder.

 This is part of a wider and growing trend to incorporate Artificial Intelligence with accompanying data analytics into health care programs.
 Next-generation monitoring technologies apply machine learning technology (Artificial Intelligence) that enable them to learn and analyse behaviours in 'real-time', supporting prevention and early detection of fall risk.